 The Knowledge Building pedagogy is used in the teaching of Stimulus-Based Conversation.
-Pupils collaborate with one another to build on and expand their knowledge on a given theme through the Knowledge Forum.
+Students collaborate with one another to build on and expand their knowledge on a given theme through the Knowledge Forum.
 This platform encourages self-directed learning where pupils can post their views online and read their peers’ comments using specially designed Conversational Scaffolds.
-Through Knowledge Building pedagogy, our pupils have deepened their knowledge about the theme and are able to express their ideas coherently.
+Through Knowledge Building pedagogy, our students have deepened their knowledge about the theme and are able to express their ideas coherently.

 Every Child A Writer (ECAW) Programme

 In Endeavour Primary, we value all our students’ writing pieces.
 Our ECAW is a platform in which all our students’ works are recognised.
 The Class Publication, in which we publish every pupil’s writing, is published online in our school’s website and Our Budding Writer’s Publication (booklet) seeks to celebrate the works of the outstanding writers in each class and level.

 We want our students to become self-directed and collaborative in their learning by harnessing technology to become confident users of the language.
 Our belief is that the move towards virtual learning will assist students in developing the 3Cs (Confidence, Curiosity & Cooperation).
 Our lower primary students are introduced to the software Audacity.
 Our students do their own podcasting to improve oracy.
 This initiative serves as an alternative assessment to oral.
 This approach allows for self-directed learning and brings about improvement in students’ reading skills through peer and teacher assessment.
 Students are involved in reviewing their own performance through self-checklists as well.
 This increases their confidence to communicate better.